Proton (rocket family): History

 Proton's design was kept secret until 1986, with the public being only shown the upper stages in film clips and photographs, and the first time the complete vehicle was shown to the outside world happened during the televised launch of Mir.

-Mass-production of guidance, navigation and control system for Proton has begun in 1964 on "Communard" Industrial Association (Kharkov, Ukraine).
+Mass-production of the guidance, navigation and control system for Proton began in 1964 by "Communard" Industrial Association (Kharkov, Ukraine).

 Proton launched the uncrewed Soviet circumlunar flights and was intended to have launched the first crewed Soviet circumlunar spaceflights, before the United States flew the Apollo 8 mission.
 Proton launched the Salyut space stations, the Mir core segment and expansion modules, and both the Zarya and Zvezda modules of the ISS.

 Proton also launches commercial satellites, most of them being managed by International Launch Services.
 The first ILS Proton launch was on 9 April 1996 with the launch of the SES Astra 1F communications satellite.

 Between 1994 and mid-2010, Proton revenues were $4.3 billion, and were projected to grow to $6 billion by 2011.

 In January 2017, the Proton was temporarily grounded due to the manufacturer, Voronezh Mechanical Plant, having substituted a heat-resistant alloy in the engines with a cheaper metal.

 In June 2018, the state corporation Roscosmos announced that the Proton rocket would cease production as the new Angara launch vehicle comes on line and becomes operational.
 No new launch service contracts for Proton are likely to be signed.

 Proton flew its last scheduled commercial mission on 9 October 2019, delivering Eutelsat 5 West B and Mission Extension Vehicle-1 to geostationary orbit.
 A number of Roscosmos and other Russian government missions remain on Proton launch manifest.